mushfoo/claude-code-project-toolkit/claude-onboarding/onboarding-prompt-generator.md

 ## Output Format

 Structure the generated onboarding prompt as a complete markdown document that can be saved and used directly for Claude Code sessions.

+**File Location**: Save as `planning/onboarding-prompt.md` to keep it organized with other project planning documents.

 Include:

 1. **Clear project header** with name and context
 2. **Getting started checklist** for immediate orientation